patrykpilek/php-for-beginners/README.md

   - Catch database errors using exception and try ... catch blocks
   - Prepared statements with named parameters in PDO: view an individual article
   - Create an article class and use it on the index and article pages
+  - Fetch the Database record as on object instead of an array
 - [ ] Authentication Using the Database
 - [ ] Class Autoloading
 - [ ] Site Administration